 Gross profit for the year ended December 31, 2020 increased by \$27.4 million, or 32.2%, compared to the year ended December 31, 2019.
 Gross margin, expressed as a percentage and calculated as gross profit divided by net sales, increased by 242 basis points in 2020 compared to 2019 driven by enhancements to our pricing algorithms and procurement efficiencies.
-These improvements were partially offset by higher precious metals prices, as evidenced by average gold and platinum spot prices increasing by 27% and 3%, respectively, in 2020 as compared to 2019.
-The margin improvements were also partially offset by higher costs from temporary COVID-related changes to our supplier mix and shipping methods.
+These improvements were partially offset by higher precious metals prices and higher costs from temporary COVID-related changes in our supplier mix and shipping costs.